BennyBellier/BennyBellier/README.md

         misc: ["Socket.IO", "open-cv", "php"]
     },
     architecture: ["Serverless Architecture", "Progressive web applications", "Single page applications"],
-    currentFocus: "I'm currently working on website of the association Temple Team",
+    currentFocus: ["Seeking for job", "I'm currently working on website of the association Temple Team"],
     funFact: "There are two ways to write error-free programs; only the third one works" };
 ```